Avature/lxd-image-server/README.md

                  `- images.json                    # info with versions of products
 ```

+Your product will be named by concatenating all the directories names.
+As seen above, name will be
+"iats:xenial:amd64:default"

+Your product definition, inside images.json file will have these fields:
+- arch = the new of the architecture directory
+- os = the environment|product name
+- release = the release directory name
+- release_title = the release directory name
+- aliases: a single alias with the name of the product.

+You can enhance these values by uploading also a 'metadata.json' file (which will not appear in the images.json file),
+and which can contain the following fields:
+- os
+- release_title
+- aliases = string of aliases, joined by ','.
+Name of product will be added automatically.

 The command `lxd-image-server` can be used to manage the server manually:

 ```sh